-At times, you may just want to enter one or more formulas temporarily in a convenient blank square, and delete it once you have satisfied your curiosity.
+At times, you may just want to enter one or more formulas temporarily in a convenient blank square, and delete it once you have finished.
 However, if you find yourself using the same functions constantly, you should consider creating a template and including space for all the functions you use, with the cell to their left used as a label for them.
-Once you have created the template, you can easily update each formula as entries change, either automatically and onthe-fly or pressing the F9 key to update all selected cells.
-The choice, really, is yours.
+Once you have created the template, you can easily update each formula as entries change, either automatically and on-the-fly or pressing the F9 key to update all selected cells.

-No matter how you use these functions, you will probably find them simple to use and adaptable to many purposes.
-And, by the time you have mastered this handful, you will be ready to try more complex functions.
+No matter how you use these functions, you will probably find them simple to use and adaptable for many purposes.
+By the time you have mastered this handful, you will be ready to try more complex functions.